PDLT-University-of-York/test-split-site/docs/ultra/assignment-marking.md

 === "Post indvidual marks"

-    There are various ways to post marks for a specific submission:
+    There are various ways to manually post marks and feedback for a specific submission:

     - In the **marking interface**, select the three dots icon next to the mark pill and select **Post mark**.
     </br>![decorative](images/assignment-marking-post-individual-interface.png)